BackofenLab/CLIPcontext/README.md

 ### MTF

 In **MTF** mode, CLIPcontext searches for a motif or regular expression inside the extracted transcript and genomic context sequences (output folder of clipcontext g2t or clipcontext t2g as --in input), and reports counts and frequencies in the two sets.
-In addition, CLIPcontext mtf can be used to search for a motif in the transcriptome, with the hits also being mapped back to the genome (full and split hits).
+In addition, CLIPcontext mtf can be used to search for a motif in the transcriptome (or any specified set of transcripts), with the hits also being mapped back to the genome (full and split hits).

 ## Installation